AdamBoley/Fleet-Command/README.md

 When using tactics 2, 3 and 4, I expected to lose the game due to heavy casualties.
 However, this was not the case.
 After several missions in which various levels of casualties were taken, I was reduced to 1 battleship and 1 cruiser.
 From there on, these last two ships proved impossible to lose.
 I determined that this was due to the calculations, which use the math.floor rounding method.
 The justification for this was that I wanted to model the superior armour and shields that battleships and cruisers carry, allowing them increased durability.
 The math.floor method rounds the number of player ships that the player would lose to 0, essentially making the player invulnerable.

+After the project was deployed via Heroku, I noted the small size of the terminal.
+Given the very large number of print statements that inform the player of the situation at hand, the text printed to the terminal frequently has more than 24 lines, forcing me to scroll up to read the text.
+As a result, I added input statements that asked the player to press enter to continue.

 # Technologies